FRRouting/frr/doc/user/ospfd.rst

    an event which occurs outside of the holdtime of any previous SPF calculation, and also serves as a minimum holdtime).

-   Consecutive SPF calculations will always be seperated by at least 'hold-time' milliseconds.
+   Consecutive SPF calculations will always be separated by at least 'hold-time' milliseconds.
 The hold-time is adaptive and initially is set to the `initial-holdtime` configured with the above command.
    Events which occur within the holdtime of the previous SPF calculation will cause the holdtime to be increased by `initial-holdtime`, bounded by the `maximum-holdtime` configured with this command.
-If the adaptive hold-time elapses without any SPF-triggering event occuring then the current holdtime is reset to the `initial-holdtime`.
+If the adaptive hold-time elapses without any SPF-triggering event occurring then the current holdtime is reset to the `initial-holdtime`.
 The current holdtime can be viewed with :clicmd:`show ip ospf`, where it is expressed as a multiplier of the `initial-holdtime`.